-How To Identify If You Have An External Relay
+How To Identify If You Have An External Fuel Pump Relay

-Many people don't know if their vehicle has an external relay that was installed per the recall.
+Many people don't know if their vehicle has an external fuel pump relay that was installed per the recall.
 2011-2013 Durango and Jeep Grand Cherokee owners likely already had an external relay installed during a trip to the service department of their local dealer.
 Most other vehicles DO NOT have an external relay installed.
 This external relay was the manufacturer's "not so elegant" way to bypass a faulty fuel pump relay in the cheapest way possible, in that it involved cutting two wires under your TIPM and tapping into a third wire.
+If you have an external fuel pump relay installed, you cannot implement any of our solutions to resolve a fuel pump relay issue unless you reverse the process by joining the cut wires under the TIPM (see instructions here).
 To check if you have an external relay, locate your fuse box (TIPM) under the hood of your vehicle.
 Open the black plastic lid and locate a large hex hut in the upper left corner that is your positive battery connection.
 This connection feeds 12 VDC to your TIPM via a large diameter wire (about as thick as your thumb).
 If you have an external relay, you'll also notice a second smaller wire (normally red in color) under the hex nut that runs outside the TIPM.
 Follow this wire and it should lead to the external relay - a small black box that is normally attached close to the headlight within 1-2' of your fuse box.
 It normally has the manufacturer's name Omron displayed on top in white letters.
 Three additional wires travel from the Omron relay under the TIPM to the location where the wires were cut/spliced within your wire harness.
 Note that many people continue to have problems with these Omron external relays after several years.

-If Problems Still Exist After External Relay Is Installed
+If Problems Still Exist After External Fuel Pump Relay Is Installed

 If you're stuck on the side of the road with a vehicle that won't start, try your remote start or tap/hit the Omron external relay in case the normally closed pins are welded together.
 Trust me, these tricks have saved others.
 Or, remove the external relay from the wire harness and jumper pins 30 and 87 to provide full-time power to the fuel pump until you get home.